Canadian Healthcare Engineering Society

 ARTICLE 7: MEETINGS

 7.1 Annual General Meetings The Society shall hold an Annual General Meeting at a time and place to be determined by the Board of Directors.
+A meeting of the members may be called and may be held entirely by means of a telephonic, electronic or other communication facility that permits all participants to communicate adequately with each other during the meeting.
+A person participating in the meeting by such means is deemed present at the meeting.
 Notice of the time and place of the meeting of Members shall be given to each Member entitled to vote at the meeting by the following means;

 7.1.1 By mail, courier or personal delivery to each Member entitled to vote at the meeting, during a period of thirty (30) days before the day on which the meeting is to be held; or